 Applicants have the opportunity to apply to multiple rental assistance programs and often appear on multiple wait lists.
-Local Non Traditional programs are receiving referrrals directly through providers.

 ACTUAL CHANGES TO THE WAITING LIST IN THE PLAN YEAR

 Please describe any actual changes to the organizational structure or policies of the waiting lists(s), including any opening or closing of a waiting list, during the Plan Year.